 Helping IEL grow as premier voice on cross-boundary leadership and strengthen the national Education Policy Fellowship Program.

 Bostonian, born and raised.
 Loves to be outdoors and/or chat about intersectionality.
-Feminist.
 Proud fighter for equity in education, work, and opportunity.
+She/hers

 Passionate advocate for youth, youth voice, and community schools.
 In policy and in life, it’s all about partnerships and relationships.